dustindnguyen/2022_polaris_galactic_winds_notes/README.md

 Content:

 1. `Derivation of CC85 Polaris.nb` is a Mathematica notebook.
-2. `03March2022_Polaris_CC85.ipynb` is a Jupyter notebook which contains a basic root find for the CC85 solution and creates plots
+2. `03March2022_Polaris_CC85.ipynb` is a Jupyter notebook which contains a basic root find (newton-raphson method) for the CC85 solution and creates plots